CooperASC/cooperasc.github.com/_posts/notes/2013-04-15-asc-meeting-notes.md

 ###Party:

 -Tommy would like ASC to host the Shop Party
+-Meeting w/Saskia
--Asking students if they would each contribute 5 to 10 dollars to go towards party
+-Asking students if they would each contribute 5 to 10 dollars to go towards party   instead of draining ASC budget
+-Budget could then be used to suppliment whatever costs student donations don't cover
 -Need help w/preparation and cleaning up before and after party
 - Budget for party
   - security guard
     - alcohol
     - food